ASHWORTH

 The tax implications of pension withdrawals will be based on your individual circumstances.
 Thresholds, percentage rates, and tax legislation may change in subsequent Finance Acts.

-Note that financial protection plans typically have no cash in value at any time and cover will cease at the end of the term.
+Note that life insurance and financial protection plans typically have no cash in value at any time, and cover will cease at the end of the term.
 If premiums stop, then cover will lapse.

 Cover is subject to terms and conditions and may have exclusions.
 Definitions of illnesses vary from product provider and will be explained within the policy documentation.